BritishTrustForOrnithology/MoveRakeR/README.md

 ## Vignettes

-At present, there are no vignettes in this R package these will be added in future releases.
+There is currently one vignette called *“Cleaning and Raking”*, that gives a more detailed overview of the initial error-checking and data annotation/filtering processes involved at the outset.
+Further vignettes will be added to show the overall layout and general usage of the package, initial read in and data handling, data manipulation, and defining trips.

 ## Usage

-By way of a brief history, `MoveRakeR` was borne out of seabird tracking work.
-Although not entirely, much of the focus of `MoveRakeR` is on movements of tracked animals from a central place, used within numerous papers to date (e.g. Thaxter et al. 2015, Langley et al. 2021, Clewley et al. 2023, O’Hanlon et al. in prep).

-The `MoveRakeR` pipeline requires a dataset with the following columns:
-*TagID*, *DateTime*, *latitude* and *longitude*.
+`MoveRakeR` was borne out of seabird tracking work.
+Much of the focus of `MoveRakeR` is on movements of tracked animals from a central place, used within numerous papers to date (e.g. Thaxter et al. 2015, Langley et al. 2021, Clewley et al. 2023, Thaxter et al. 2025, O’Hanlon et al. 2025).
+The `MoveRakeR` pipeline requires a dataset with the following columns: *TagID*, *DateTime*, *latitude* and *longitude*.
 The `MoveRakeR` process is built around a `Track` class object.
 This is not a strict requirement but aids in visualisation of printing, plotting and summarising.

 ``` r
 data <- read.csv(data.csv,sep = ",", header=TRUE)